stillbigjosh/stillbigjosh.github.io/writeups/kube-reaper-owasp.md

 **Lesson:** Run kube-reaper from every SA you encounter during a test.
 Low-privilege scans show what that specific identity can reach.
 High-privilege scans show the full attack surface.
 Both perspectives matter.

 **Important:** Always pass `-n <namespace>` when you scan a low-privilege SA.
 Without this flag, kube-reaper defaults to the `default` namespace and misses namespace-scoped permissions.

+---

+## Credits

+The source to the Kubernetes attack lab used in this post [can be found here](https://github.com/hac01/Owasp-top-10-k8s-2025).
+I adapted it to run in a Proxmox LXC virtualization environment.